Returning to Japan, hedge funds bet this time is different

 The number of Japan-focused funds closing is falling.
 Three have shut down this year - the lowest level since 2004 - against 21 last year.
 Eighteen new funds have launched versus 19 in 2012, and more are in the pipeline.

-However, talk of a structural shift back into Japan by hedge funds is greeted with scepticism by some managers.
+However, talk of a structural shift back into Japan by hedge funds is greeted with skepticism by some managers.

-Previous predictions that the country’s economy was turning a corner have also unravelled amid stubborn deflation and weak consumer spending, sending foreign investors towards the exit.
+Previous predictions that the country’s economy was turning a corner have also unraveled amid stubborn deflation and weak consumer spending, sending foreign investors towards the exit.

 One of hedge funds’ better-known “conviction” bets - that the country’s high deficit and an ageing population would eventually trigger a sell-off in Japanese government bonds (JGBs) - has confounded traders as prices have held up.